Get 'paid' to walk using free apps

 These apps can be good motivation to get us moving more – something MSE founder Martin Lewis (a self-confessed fitness tracker addict) clearly doesn't have a problem with...

-We asked MoneySavers which free activity rewards apps they use – below are three of the most popular:
+We asked MoneySavers which free activity rewards apps they use – below is our analysis of the five most popular, though there are many more out there.

-You'll need to sign up with your email address and phone number, and allow it to track your location.
+You'll need to sign up to Sweatcoin with your email address and phone number.
 Sweatcoin says it doesn't sell anyone's data.

 How does it track activities?
 Sweatcoin doesn't link up with fitness trackers, but if you have an Apple Watch 2 or later model, you can link it with that.
-Otherwise you'll always need your phone with you – though as it only tracks steps outdoors this might not be too much of a problem.
+Otherwise, annoyingly you'll always need your phone with you.

-It uses the phone's built-in pedometer and GPS map tracking – you'll need location setting on for it to track your steps as it compares both to verify your step count.
-You either need to keep the app open for it to work, or allow it to run in the background, though this could be a battery drainer.
+It uses the phone's built-in pedometer.
+You either need to keep the app open for it to work, or allow it to run in the background.

 How many points does it give?
-Its points are known as sweatcoins – 1,000 steps equals 0.95 sweatcoins, but the free version only allows you to track up to 5,000 steps a day.
+Its points are known as sweatcoins – 1,000 steps equals 0.95 sweatcoins, but the free version only allows you to track up to 10,000 steps a day.
+The premium version (from £4.99 a month or £24.99 annually) allows you to earn unlimited sweatcoins a day.

 Not every step you take is always counted – only those Sweatcoin's algorithm can verify (it says about 65% on average) – and it also says it misses the odd step when its 'battery saver' mode is on.
 When I tested it, out of 2,000 steps, it converted 1,664 of them into sweatcoins.